About Art as Therapy

 We are honored to be in collaboration with the Northeast Georgia Medical Center Hospice and In-Home Palliative Care and to have them as the official sponsor for the class on December 13th.
 This sponsorship enables us to offer scholarships to individuals interested in attending the session.

 In addition, a licensed therapist will be available on-site to provide counseling services, ensuring that participants have access to professional support as needed.
+For more information or to inquire about scholarship opportunities, please contact the Quinlan Visual Arts Center at 770-536-2575. |

 About the Instructor